Synerty/synerty-peek/docs/development/develop_plugins/DevelopingFrontends.rst

 Live Updating for Development
 -----------------------------

-Both **NativeScript** and **Angular CLI** have development tools that provide live sync + refresh support.
+Both **Capacitor** and **Angular CLI** have development tools that provide live sync + refresh support.

 Meaning, you can alter your code, save, and the tools will recompile, and update the apps.
-Angular CLI will update the code for the web page and reload it, NativeScript will compile the TypeScript, redeploy the javascript to the native app and reload the NativeScript.
+Angular CLI will update the code for the web page and reload it, Capacitor will copy the generated bundles to the iOS and Android directories to be used in xcode and Android Studio.

-Peeks frontend preparation code creates maps of where files should be copied from and to, then monitors all the source directories, and incrementally updates files as the developer works.
+Peek's frontend preparation code creates maps of where files should be copied from and to, then monitors all the source directories, and incrementally updates files as the developer works.
 This includes performing any on the fly changes to the files that are required.